-2. Data Sorting and Pedestal Subtraction.
-At this stage pedestal values are subtracted from the data, which are stored into static memory (SRAM) with 10 bits of data and two control bits indicating carry and The pedestal values and the addresses of where to store the ADC value from a given pad and time bin are kept in two r/w SRAM tables.
+2. Data sorting and pedestal subtraction.

+At this stage pedestal values are subtracted from the data, which are stored into static memory (SRAM) with 10 bits of data and two control bits indicating carry and overflow.
+The pedestal values and the addresses of where to store the ADC value from a given pad and time bin are kept in two r/w SRAM tables.
 It is noted that the pedestal value subtracted is the true pedestal for the ADC distribution for a given bin plus a threshold value.
 The threshold is added back to the subtracted ADC value in the VME processor.
 The processing is done at a rate of two words per 34 ns to keep up with the data being received over the link.
-It is done in 4 processing units, with one 10 bit word being fed into each unit once every
+It is done in four processing units, with one 10 bit word being fed into each unit once every $\sim 68 \, \text{ns.}$

-Upon the completion of event readout the data that reside in the 4 SRAM data banks are pedestal subtracted, sorted and consecutive memory locations hold data in time from the same pad.
+Upon the completion of event readout, the data that reside in the four SRAM data banks are pedestal subtracted, sorted and consecutive memory locations hold data in time from the same pad.
 Each of these data banks consists of 256k of 12-bit memory.
 Two sets of the SRAM data banks exist, and alternate banks are used from one event to the next.